Home > Casino > Arizona tribes contribute $43.9m in gaming revenue for Q1 FY2025

 Cumulative contributions top $2bn

-“We are pleased to report yet another increase in the first quarter of FY 2025, reflecting steady growth in the state’s tribal gaming industry,” ADoG director Jackie Johnson said via press release.
+“We are pleased to report yet another increase in the first quarter of FY2025, reflecting steady growth in the state’s tribal gaming industry,” ADoG director Jackie Johnson said via press release.
 “This growth highlights the continued strength of the partnership between the state and our Arizona tribal partners.”

 Arizona currently has 18 gaming tribes operating 25 gambling locations.
 It is also compacted with six non-gaming tribes, which do offer slot machines.
 In April 2021, the state legislature approved a gaming expansion for legal sports betting, and wagering went live in September.
 Currently, seven professional sports teams/venues and 10 tribes partner with wagering platforms.
-The most recent licencees are Plannatech and Sporttrade, both of which were awarded licences in August.
+The most recent licensees are Plannatech and Sporttrade, both of which were awarded licences in August.

 Subscribe to the iGaming newsletter